imagine-it/fakturan-nu-gem/README.md

 ### General

-The client attempts to provide an interface similar to ActiveRecord.
+The api client attempts to provide an interface similar to ActiveRecord.

 ```ruby
 Fakturan::Product.all